SimpleDaemons/simple-sftpd/deployment/docs/ssl-certbot-guide.md

 # SSL Certificate Management with Certbot

-This guide explains how to use Certbot to obtain and manage SSL certificates for ssftpd, enabling secure FTP (FTPS) connections.
+This guide explains how to use Certbot to obtain and manage SSL certificates for simple-sftpd, enabling secure FTP (FTPS) connections.

 ## 📋 Prerequisites

-- ssftpd installed and configured
+- simple-sftpd installed and configured
 - Domain name pointing to your server
 - Port 80 accessible for HTTP-01 challenge
 - Root or sudo access